thisdavej/iotSimulator-php/README.md

 ]
 ```

-Note that the php function added a "[" at start and a "]" at the end to render an array of JSON objects with each JSON object being based on the template provided.
+Note that the php function added a "[" at start and a "]" at the end to produce an array of JSON objects with each JSON object rendered based on the template provided.

 ## Documentation